-Houston’s not exactly famous for its mass transit, but its METRORail's Red Line hits many of its main attractions.
+Houston’s not exactly famous for its mass transit, but its METRORail hits many of its main attractions.

 The Museum District offers more attractions per square foot than anywhere else in Houston.
 It is located right off the Red Line's Museum District train stop and is home to Hermann Park and the Houston Zoo.
-These attractions, as well as the highly acclaimed Children’s Museum, Houston Museum of Natural Science and the Museum of Fine Arts, Houston, are all within a few walkable blocks from each other.
-Because it’s off the train line, you are also just a short ride away from other attractions, like the Houston Downtown Aquarium and Discovery Green, located near Downtown train stops.
+These attractions, as well as the highly acclaimed Children’s Museum of Houston, Houston Museum of Natural Science, and the Museum of Fine Arts, Houston are all within a few walkable blocks from each other.
+Because it’s off the train line, you are also just a short ride away from other attractions, such as the Downtown Aquarium and Discovery Green Park, located near downtown train stops.

-If you’re not here for the attractions—or if you are more comfortable trying alternative forms of transit, like cabs or bike rentals—there are some great, walkable neighborhoods in addition to the ones mentioned above.
+If you’re not here for the attractions—or if you are more comfortable trying alternative forms of transit, such as cabs or bike rentals—there are some great, walkable neighborhoods in addition to the ones already mentioned.

 Montrose, which sits just west/northwest of Midtown, is known for its vibrant residents and eclectic culture.
-It's the perfect place to spend a leisurely morning sipping a latte in one of Houston's best coffee shops, before scouring antique shops for vintage lamps along the Westheimer curve and getting that tattoo you always wanted (because why not?).
+It's a great place to spend a leisurely morning sipping a latte in one of Houston's best coffee shops before scouring antique shops for vintage lamps along the Westheimer curve and getting that tattoo you always wanted (because why not?).
 The north end of the neighborhood also includes a stretch of the scenic Buffalo Bayou Park, which offers a great walking/running trail and Johnny Steele Dog Park.

-Just on the other side of I-10, the Historic Houston Heights is one of Houston's oldest planned communities, and it shows.
-Early 20th century Craftsman Bungalows mix with modern new constructions that demonstrate the diversity of its residents.
-The Heights Hike and Bike Trail stretches almost the entire length of the neighborhood, connecting Lawrence Park near North Shepherd Drive to Donovan Park on Heights Boulevard, before swooping down close to White Oak Bayou Greenway Trail and ultimately into Downtown.
-In addition to its heralded restaurants, its also know for its widely popular events, such as Lights in the Heights and White Linen Night in the Heights.
+Just on the other side of I-10, the historic Houston Heights neighborhood is one of Houston's oldest planned communities, and it shows.
+Early 20th-century craftsman bungalows mix with modern new constructions that demonstrate the diversity of its residents.
+The Heights Hike and Bike Trail stretches almost the entire length of the neighborhood, connecting Lawrence Park near North Shepherd Drive to Donovan Park on Heights Boulevard, before swooping down close to White Oak Bayou Greenway Trail and ultimately into downtown.
+In addition to its heralded restaurants, it's also known for its widely popular events, such as Lights in the Heights and White Linen Night in the Heights.

-Downtown Houston isn't just a business epicenter, it's also home to Houston's Theater District as well as the highly popular Discovery Green and Houston Downtown Aquarium.
-During Houston's famously scorching summers, you can escape the heat by going underneath the skyscrapers and parking garages and exploring the sprawling network of tunnels that span several dozen city blocks throughout Downtown.
-Inside, there are restaurants, gyms, copy shops, even hair salons, catering to Houston's Downtown workforce.
+Downtown Houston isn't just a business epicenter, it's also home to Houston's Theater District as well as the highly popular Discovery Green and Downtown Aquarium.
+During Houston's famously scorching summers, you can escape the heat by going underneath the skyscrapers and parking garages and exploring the sprawling network of tunnels that span several dozen city blocks throughout downtown.
+Inside, there are restaurants, gyms, coffee shops, even hair salons that cater to Houston's downtown workforce.
 Evenings and weekends are much quieter as workers head home to other more residential neighborhoods or suburbs, but visitors can always hop on the Red Line to visit the Museum District or Midtown areas.

 What to Do

 When you're in Houston with the whole family, you really can't go wrong with the Museum District.
-Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad and Miller Outdoor Theater.
+Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad, and Miller Outdoor Theatre.

 Even for a large city with plenty of cars and concrete, Houston has many opportunities to get outside and enjoy some greenery.
 Check out a Buffalo Bayou boat tour, a bike tour, or one of Houston's many walking tours.
 You can also take a stroll around Hermann Park in the Museum District or up along Heights Boulevard in the Heights.

-To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from Uber.
+To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from a rideshare such as Uber or Lyft.
 If you're going anywhere near the METRORail lines during the work week, however, it's often quicker to travel by train.

-How it works: Houston has three light rail lines.
-The most popular line is the Red Line train, which extends from north of Downtown, through the city center, past Midtown, the Museum District and the Med Center, before stopping at NRG Stadium and ending just outside the 610 Loop.
+Houston has three light rail lines.
+The most popular line is the Red Line train, which extends from north of downtown, through the city center, past Midtown, the Museum District, and the Med Center, before stopping at NRG Stadium and ending just outside the 610 Loop.
 The Green Line and Purple Line are together in the Theater District but then branch off in EaDo, with the Green Line linking riders to the East End, and the Purple Line dipping down passed the University of Houston.
-You can transfer to the Red Line from the Green and Purple lines or vice versa at the Central Station stop Downtown.
+You can transfer to the Red Line from the Green and Purple lines or vice versa at the Central Station stop downtown.

-Rides are $1.25 per person, and fares can be paid either by purchasing a ticket on the platform... or by using one of METRO's pre-paid cards purchased online or at participating retailers like Randalls, Kroger or Fiesta.
 Most locals use the re-loadable METRO Q Fare Card (commonly known as simply a "Q Card").
 Riders pre-load their Q Card online or at METRORail stations and then simply tap their card on the station platform before jumping on the train.
-Infrequent or visiting riders can also get a Day Pass (unlimited rides for $3 a day), Money Card (disposable, non-reloadable cards pre-loaded with $5, $10 and $20), or by using the METRO Q Mobile Ticketing app on their smart phones.
+Infrequent or visiting riders can also get a Day Pass, Money Card, or by using the METRO Q Mobile Ticketing app on their smartphones.
 It's important to note that pre-loaded cards can only be used by a single rider and cannot be used to pay for multiple riders at the same time.

-The Houston B-Cycle bike-share program has stations in Downtown Houston, Midtown, Museum District, Montrose and even the Heights.
+The Houston BCycle bike-share program has dozens of stations downtown, Midtown, Museum District, Montrose, and even the Heights.

-How it works: In order to check out one of the B-Cycle bikes, you'll first need to purchase one of its three access levels — Annual Membership ($65), 7-day Pass ($15) or 24-hour Pass ($5) — by going online (all levels) or at a B-station (24-hour pass only) and using a credit card.
-Follow instructions on the touch screen at any B-station to check out your bike.
+In order to check out one of the BCycle bikes, you'll first need to purchase either an annual or monthly membership or a walk-up rate.
+All levels can be purchased online or through the BCycle mobile app, but you can buy a walk-up rate at any one of the BCycle stations using a credit card.
+Follow instructions on the mobile app or the touch screen located at any B-station to check out your bike.
 When you're done, you simply lock it back in at any available B-station.
-Rides under 60 minutes have no added fee, but you can avoid overage fees ($2 for every additional 30 minutes) by docking and undocking at any station along your route.
+Rides under 60 minutes for members have no added fee, but you can avoid overage fees by docking and undocking at any station along your route.

-How it works: The routes are fully integrated with Google Maps, or you can plan your trip by going online to METRO's website or using the METRO T.R.I.P. app.
-The fare for local buses is $1.25 per person, per ride, and payment methods are similar to that of the METRORail.
+The routes are fully integrated with Google Maps, or you can plan your trip by going online to METRO's website or using the METRO T.R.I.P. app.
+Payment methods are similar to that of the METRORail.
 If paying with cash, however, be sure to have exact change.
 For real-time updates on when buses will arrive, check out the METRO T.R.I.P. app.

-Visitors downtown can also take the free Greenlink bus to one of the stops on its loop Monday through Friday from 6:30 a.m. to 6:30 p.m.
+Visitors downtown can also take the free Greenlink bus to one of the stops on its loop, which runs weekdays.